RonakSharma1/funtown-web-application/README.md

 ## Stretch Objectives
 - Host the application on Cloud using AWS
-- Gain knowledge about Docker
+- Create Docker images of this application

 # Requirements
 - The user shall enter their name and number of friends which will be used by the app to predict the activity they could do